Rosarno: History

 Within the borders of Rosarno is the site of the ancient city of Medma.
 Present day Rosarno appeared during the Byzantine Era, mentioned for the first time in a document in 1037.
 Ownership of Rosarno was greatly contested, due to its strategic importance in giving a hold over of the fertile Mesima valley and was controlled by various feudal lords, including the Ruffo and the Pignatelli families.

 An earthquake in 1783 completely destroyed the town.
 In the plain surrounding Rosarno, the tremors caused huge landslides which blocked the course of rivers; the resulting marshes led to a malaria epidemic that killed more people than the earthquake itself.
 The town was quickly rebuilt and became a borough in 1816.
 The town plan is typified by large squares and straight, wide streets that cross each other perpendicularly.
-The remains of the old feudal castle are preserved, along with a 16th-century coastal tower, the clock tower, the beautiful church of St. John the Baptist, the small church of the Crucifix, and various noblemen's homes, many of which have magnificent marble doorways from the last century.
+The remains of the old feudal castle are preserved, along with a 16th-century coastal tower, the clock tower, the church of St. John the Baptist, the small church of the Crucifix, and various noblemen's homes, many of which have magnificent marble doorways from the last century.

+Climate

 Economy

 Rosarno is largely agricultural, with citrus and olive groves and juice and candied peel factories.
 Much of the work is done by illegal immigrants from Africa and Eastern Europe, who gather every morning in the main street in the hope of being picked for a day job.
 In 2006 it was estimated that about 5,000 illegal immigrants lived in the Rosarno region.
 Many live in squalid conditions in abandoned factories with no running water.
 Médecins sans Frontières runs free clinics for undocumented migrants in Rosarno and other parts of Calabria.
 For a 12-hour work day they get paid € 20 and have to pay € 5 for transport to the fields.